 - easy everyday scent

 - strong and sweet opening

-This stuff is beautiful, and if you love vanilla based scents like Annick Goutal Vanille Exquise, Tom Ford Tobacco Vanille, then add this one to your list.
-For us, this had a rich, strong gourmand phase with flashes of vanilla lasing about three hours – a lot like burnt sugar on a smoky woods.
+This stuff is beautiful, and if you love vanilla-based scents like Annick Goutal Vanille Exquise, Tom Ford Tobacco Vanille, then add this one to your list.
+For us, this had a rich, strong gourmand phase with flashes of vanilla lasting about three hours – a lot like burnt sugar on a smoky woods.
 Quite a contrast to the thinner fragrances that are common today and similar to the Annick Goutal Vanille Exquise.

-You’re greeted with a sweet, strong opening overloaded with liquorice and coconut.
-The vanilla is toned down and merges in perfectly in the woody tones.
+You’re greeted with a sweet, strong opening overloaded with licorice and coconut.
+The vanilla is toned down and merges perfectly in the woody tones.
 Normally we would have said that this scent lacked depth, but the guaiac wood changed that.

-The projection was just right, and can be carried off in all seasons except the summer.
-Sandalwood and coconut takes us back to the beach and we’re guessing this is where the summer vibes come in.
+The projection was just right and can be carried off in all seasons except for the summer.
+Sandalwood and coconut take us back to the beach and we’re guessing this is where the summer vibes come in.
 There are layers alright, but they overlap each other so well that you don’t notice much performance during the day.
-In our opinion, it shouldn’t be over sprayed, even if it is light and wears better in winter.
+In our opinion, it shouldn’t be over-sprayed, even if it is light and wears better in winter.

 11) Reveal for Women by Calvin Klein

 Reveal was made as an oriental scent, and was inspired by sun-kissed skins wrapped in cashmere scarves, lost in the sea salt and summer sunsets.
 The signature accords are black and white pepper, salt, ambergris, and iris.
 Sandalwood, musk, cashmere, vetiver are used to construct the base.

 - salt plays differently on various skin types